chrisdecker/CSC220/Assignment_05/exercises.rst

     `java.awt.Button`, and Swing components, such as
     `javax.swing.JButton`.

+    Swing is a new GUI library developed to replace AWT, which suffered several drawbacks in bugs, resource consumption, and platform dependency.

+    Rather than map components to those used by the platform, Swing draws the components directly.

 4. Determine whether the following statements are true or false:
     * You can add a button to a frame.